 Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.

 Away from the form, we've got news columns from Queensland, NSW, six Victorian districts, SA and Tasmania.

 On page 4, our readers are fired up across all the big issues and on page 5 Richard Callander has the inside mail on NSW racing while Adrian Dunn covers Victoria.
-Further back in the book Brent Zerafa reports from Sydney, Shane Templeton reminisces and Tony Kneebone presents his Snippets column while Peter Lucas and John Barker go head to head on the burning issues in sport.
+Further back in the book Brent Zerafa reports from Sydney and Shane Templeton reminisces while Paul Richards presents his unique take on the sport and Tony Kneebone returns with his lively Snippets column.